Your account

 Integrations, API & Webhooks, and Skills & Knowledge are separate top-level pages, not Settings tabs.
 See Settings overview for the full breakdown.

-Tenant lifecycle
+Account lifecycle

 - Created at signup.
 First user becomes admin.